-You may have a few questions about the services we offer at Odyssey House NSW.
+You may have a few questions about the programs we offer at Odyssey House NSW.

-We have a FAQs section about our Residential Rehabilitation programs, our Community Services and the MERIT program.
-We are currently refining our Community Services FAQs and will have them available shortly.
-In the meantime, our Community Services programs can be found here.
+We have a FAQs section about our Residential Programs, Community Programs and the MERIT program.
+We are currently refining our Community Program FAQs and will have them available shortly.
+In the meantime, our Community Programs can be found here.

 A therapeutic community is where the community itself, through self-help and mutual support, is the main method for promoting personal change.